 Social commerce adoption in the United States is limited today, but could gain more traction as “social literate” Millennials and Gen Zers acquire more wealth.
 We are seeing more social media platforms moving into payments in an effort to keep visitors on their sites.

-What this mean for merchants
+What this means for merchants

 Merchants should offer the most relevant forms of payment to attract the next generation of buyers.
 An April study by PPRO showed that 44% of customers overall — 51% of Millennials and 48% of Gen Zers — will abandon a purchase if their favorite payment method isn’t available.